 Jack and Tash Weedon’s Rollick label is built around the bright, drink-now styles of wine they love to drink themselves.
-Working with grenache, shiraz and viognier from the Barossa, riesling from the Eden Valley and fiano from the Riverland, the fruit is picked earlier to retain freshness, while less time in oak or tank has much the same impact.
+Working with grenache, shiraz and viognier from the Barossa, riesling from the Eden Valley and fiano from both Clare Valley and the Riverland, the fruit is picked earlier to retain freshness, while less time in oak or tank has much the same impact.
 The Rollick wines are instantly recognisable wines of variety and place, but with the vibrancy and freshness dials wound to maximum.

 Husband and wife duo Jack and Tash Weedon were both born in the Barossa.
 In fact, they were born two weeks apart, and with the same doctor delivering both of them.
 Jack’s family stayed on, while Tash’s moved away, but a chance meeting 25 years later at a mutual friend’s party brought the pair together, and the rest, as they say…

 “We want to show some of the youthful, drink-now styles of wine that we like, and also play around with some varieties outside of the region.
 We don’t want to be confined by a traditional way of doing things.
 We firmly believe that wine is an artform in storytelling and each bottle of our wine tells a story.”

 “Tash and I first made a fiano together back in 2015 to raise funds for a charity,” says Jack Weedon.
 “We had talked about starting our own wine label, and the feedback we received from everyone motivated us to kick start plans for what is now known as Rollick.
 We took a bit of time to officially launch the brand, because we decided to pack up and travel overseas, completing vintages as we went.”